Can You Tint Your Windshield? A Guide to Finding AS-1 Line On Windshield

 Cracked windshields and side windows are a safety concern.
 How dangerous is a cracked windshield?
 It’s very dangerous, to say the least.
 Find a service that would replace the glass first before you get it tinted.
 Once you’ve done that, you’re free to tint your windows.

-For the states of Alabama, Georgia, Massachusetts, New Hampshire, New York, Oregon and Washington allows tinting the uppermost six inches of the windshield provided that it follows the state’s respective VLT and reflectivity percentages.
+For the states of Alabama, Georgia, Massachusetts, New Hampshire, New York, Oregon and Washington allows tinting the uppermost six inches of the windshield provided that it follows the state’s respective VLT, visible light and reflectivity percentages.

 Minnesota and Pennsylvania don’t allow tinting on windshields while New Mexico, Texas, Oklahoma, Washington DC and Wyoming allow tinting 5 inches of the windshields or from the top of the said line whichever one comes first.
 Connecticut, Delaware and Florida allow non-reflective tinting above the line while the remaining states, Arkansas, California, Colorado, Hawaii and Maine, allows tinted windshields within their respective restrictions.